apache/iceberg/site/docs/spark-procedures.md

 The `snapshot` and `migrate` procedures help test and migrate existing Hive or Spark tables to Iceberg.

+**Note** Parquet files written with old two level list structures when read from Spark using Iceberg returns NULL for those fields irrespective of actual values in the files.
+This is a known issue till 0.12.1 Iceberg releases.
+The issue is planned to be resolved in upcoming releases.

+`snapshot` are not the sole owners of their data files, they are prohibited from actions like `expire_snapshots` which would physically delete data files.
+Iceberg deletes, which only effect metadata, are still allowed.
+In addition, any operations which affect the original data files will disrupt the Snapshot's integrity.
+DELETE statements executed against the original Hive table will remove original data files and the `snapshot` table will no longer be able to access them.

 ### `snapshot`

 Create a light-weight temporary copy of a table for testing, without changing the source table.